 Skin Patch for Milk Allergies

 None of the seven children given a placebo patch showed that much increased tolerance, he says.

 The experimental skin patch, which is coated with cow’s milk powder, was placed on the children’s backs every other day.
 It’s called Viaskin and is made by DBV Technologies, which funded the research.

 One child could drink nearly three cups of milk after three months of treatment, Dupont says.
 Others built enough immunity to prevent allergic reactions if they ate foods that contained trace amounts of milk proteins.

 Dupont says that a major advantage of the patch over allergy shots is that you can remove it if someone suffers an allergic reaction.

 Wesley Burks, MD, chief of the division of pediatric allergy and immunology at Duke University Medical Center, tells WebMD that the approach is promising, but that more studies looking at its safety are needed.
-Burks was not involved
+Burks was not involved with the study.

 Oral Immunotherapy for Children With Milk Allergies